Updated on July 7, 2021

 A Dialysis Access is a place which is constructed to allow doctors and nurses to have easy access to your blood circulation during haemodialysis.
 It is constructed situated just under the skin usually on your arm or sometimes on your thigh.

-There are 2 types of AVF / Dialysis Access
+There are 2 main types of Dialysis Access

 What happens before the surgery?